Wuvist/papers/japan/6022_wengwei_paper.typ

 There are signs for change in culture and wage system, but the traditional culture and system may explain the existing lack of innovation.

+== China

+It's not only that Japan not able to compete with US on innovation.
+Manufacturing sector in Japan once occupied 23.5% of GDP in 1994 has drop to 20% in 2020 @manufacturing , while China becoming the factory of the world.

+#image("atts/fortune_500.jpeg")

+There is about 300 companies from US, Japan and China listed in Fortune 500 in both 2000 and 2022, but the number of Japanese companies shrunk significantly while the number of Chinese firms increase dramatically @fortune_500 .

+The US & China relationship has been deteriorating since the "Trade War" in 2018, and there are worries of a "decoupling".
+These may provide opportunities to Japanese firms for high end manufacturing.

+Even taking the fact the it's the US firm - Apple pioneer with the innovative next generation computing device - Vision Pro, Apple is depending on Sony - a Japanese firm to supply the critical components @vision_pro.
+And it's unlikely that Apple will expand supply chain support in China due to the US & China relationship.

+Japan may need to ensure that it grabs this opportunities and boost high-end manufacturing with US.
+If it's South Korea or Vietnam and India took over opportunities from China, Japan will have more challenge for economy growth.

+== Steady State Equilibrium

+The domestic market of Japan may has already reached "steady-state" equilibrium - Japan has one of the lowest unemployment among OECD countries since 2014 @unemployment :
+#image("atts/unemployment_rate.png")

+Thus, its future growth will be relying heavily on global market.
+If this assumption is true, it would also explain why the factors impact Japan economy the most are external factors, and there is limited space for domestic policies.
+And, even when domestic policies done wrong, its didn't hurts the real GDP growth as well.

 == Labour

 Labour is another important aspect related to growth.
 Having a constant low birth rate (although higher than other Asian neighbors) and long life expectancy make Japan an aging society, and it's a problem that have almost no solution.